deniskyashif/blog/content/posts/2020-01-08-csharp-channels-part-3.md

 ## Implementing a Channel-based Pipeline

 Each pipeline starts with a generator method, which initiates jobs by passing it to the stages.
-Each stage is also a method that runs on its thread.
-The communication between the stages in a pipeline is performed using channels.
-A stage takes a channel as an input, reads from it asynchronously, performs some work and passes data to an output channel.
+The intermediate stages are also methods that run on separate threads.
+Channels serve as a transport mechanism between the stages.
+A stage takes a channel as an input, performs some work on each data item it asynchronously reads, and passes the result to an output channel.
+The purpose of a stage is to do one job and do it well.

 <img src="/images/posts/2020-01-08-csharp-channels-part3/pipeline-channels.png" />

-To see it in action, we're going to design a program that efficiently counts the lines of code in a project.
+To see it in action, we're going to implement a program that efficiently counts the lines of code in a project.

 ### The Generator - Enumerate the Files

-The initial stage of our pipeline would be to recursively enumerate the files in the workspace.
+The initial stage of our pipeline would be to enumerate recursively the files in the workspace.
 We implement it as a generator.

 ```cs
 ChannelReader<string> GetFilesRecursively(string root)